 - The school is committed to a fully inclusive approach to all learning, opportunities and experiences for children with disabilities. - Reasonable adjustments are made to facilitate inclusion within the classroom, in the wider life of the school and on trips and visits.
 This ensures that children with disabilities are not treated less favourably than other children. - Risk assessments are carried out where appropriate and where safety is of concern.
-Parents are consulted. - The school building is fully accessible with full wheelchair accessibility, two disabled toilets and a therapy room with hoist.
+Parents are consulted. - The school building is fully accessible with full wheelchair accessibility, and a disabled toilet.
 Please refer to the Accessibility Plan and the school's Local Offer (on school website).
 We have a Single Equality Duty in place.

+Section 5.
 Systems for monitoring children with SEND

-- Class teachers are responsible for the progress and development of children in their class including where pupils access support from inclusion teachers or teaching assistants. - The progress of all pupils including those with SEND is monitored by class teachers, the SENDCo and the SLT every half term. - The SENDCo identifies changes required to provision for children with SEND according to progress made.
-This process is called 'Assess Plan Do Review'. - All children, including those with SEND, have individual classroom targets in English and maths.
-The class teacher shares information about the child's progress in these and other areas with parents at Extended Parent Consultations (EPC), held three times a year for children with an EHCP or at SEND Support.
-Parents and the child are invited to contribute their views in preparation for the meeting through a different focus each term.
-The consultation is led by the class teacher with the support of the SENDCo or inclusion teacher.
+- Class teachers are responsible for the progress and development of children in their class including where pupils access support from Inclusion teachers or teaching assistants. - The progress of all pupils including those with SEN is monitored by class teachers, the SENCos and the SLT every half term through ongoing discussion and pupil progress meetings. - The SENCos identify changes required to provision for children with SEN according to progress made.
+This process is called 'Assess Plan Do Review'. - Children with SEN, have individual learning targets to help close gaps and meet their needs.
+The class teacher shares information about the child's progress in these and other areas with parents at Extended Parent Consultations, held three times a year for children with a EHCP or at SEN Support.
+Parents and the child are invited to contribute their views in preparation for the meeting through a questionnaire.
+The consultation is led by the class teacher with the support of the SENCo or Inclusion teacher.
 The views of staff, parents and the child are used to plan provision in school and activities to enable parents to support their child's learning at home as appropriate.
-Children are invited to all or part of the consultation depending on their age.
-A record of the meeting and agreed outcomes is kept and shared with parents.

-- Annual Reviews are held for children with an EHCP. - Children with an EHCP and children at SEND Support with outside agency support will have an Individual Learning Plan detailing additional targets, support strategies or provision.
-The ILP will be written and reviewed in consultation with parents in line with the cycle of termly parent consultations. - If a child makes expected progress their name is removed from the SEND Support list and the class teacher continues to monitor progress to ensure this is maintained through the Monitoring Register.
-Parents are informed. - The SEND governors meets termly with the SENDCo to monitor SEND provision and discuss SEND policy, practice, provision and progress.
+Children are invited to all or part of the consultation depending on their age, preference and parental preference.
+A record of the meeting and agreed outcomes is kept and is made available to parents. - Annual Reviews are held for children with an EHCP. - Children with an EHCP and children at SEN Support with outside agency support will have an Individual Learning Plan detailing additional targets, support strategies or provision.
+The ILP will be written and reviewed in consultation with parents in line with the cycle of termly parent consultations. - If a child makes expected progress their name is removed from the SEN Support list and the class teacher continues to monitor progress to ensure this is maintained.
+Parents are informed. - The SEND governor meets termly with the SENCo to discuss SEND policy, practice, provision and progress.

-Supporting Children and Families
+Section 6: Supporting Children and Families